w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Use progressive enhancement

-Progressive enhancement starts with the basic core semantic HTML presenting the content and functionality.
+Progressive enhancement starts with the core semantic <abbr>HTML</abbr> presenting the content and functionality.
 Additional styling and functionality are then progressively added with different technologies, such as CSS or JavaScript.
-If the added technology is not available, such as behind a firewall that prevents JavaScript, the core content will still be available.
+The core content will still be available when the added technology is not available, such as JavaScript blocked by a firewall.

 {::nomarkdown}
 <%= learn_more %>